cjs227/CostEffvsEnUt/README.md

-# Guide to code used in the manuscript "Cost efficiency vs energy utilization in green ammonia production from intermittent renewables"
+# Guide to code used in the manuscript "Cost efficiency versus energy utilization in green ammonia production from intermittent renewables"

 Written and executed in MATLAB 2023.